 The question is whether the theory can still be described as making predictions about robust asymmetries that always favor roots as the site of contrast.
-If the only thing that can be indexed to roots is faithfulness constraints, then the prediction certainly follows.
+If only faithfulness constraints can be indexed to roots, then the prediction certainly follows.
 If, however, markedness constraints can also be indexed to roots, then we expect a markedness reversal.
-Proposals for indexing markedness constraints to morphemes have been around for a long time now (Pater 2000, 2006, Flack 2007, Gouskova 2012), and readers still keeping up might recognize that Albright's (2004) proposal is an example of precisely this kind of indexation.
-The Lakhota case constitutes a markedness reversal: roots are not allowed to have a structure (codas, in this case) that affixes and function words may have, and Albright's account is NoCoda{Root}.
+Proposals for indexing markedness constraints to morphemes have been around for a long time now (Pater 2000, 2006, Flack 2007, Gouskova 2012), and Albright's (2004) proposal is an early example of precisely this kind of indexation.
+The Lakhota case in §3.1.3 constitutes a markedness reversal: roots are not allowed to have a structure (codas, in this case) that affixes and function words may have, and Albright's account is NoCodaRoot.

 What do we conclude from this?
 As with other developments in phonology in the past couple of decades, the explanation for typological asymmetries might lie not in the hard-wired properties of the constraint set but instead in other domains, such as learning or diachrony.
 Perhaps there is a learning bias that makes positional faithfulness easier to induce than positional markedness-and maybe 'root' is the easiest index available to early learners.
-This, in my view, is one of the more interesting open questions (see \S 6): what is the status of roots for learners if one does not assume that all constraints are innate?
+This, in my view, is one of the more interesting open questions (see §6): what is the phonological status of roots for learners if one does not assume that all constraints are innate?